flattiverse/connector-csharp/PROTOCOL.md

 - `closeStatus` is the reason for the socket termination.
 - `message` contains further information about the error that occurred.

+## List of HTTP error codes

+The following HTTP error codes are sent by the server if connecting to the universeGroup fails:

+### `HTTP/400`

+- The endpoint was called with anything other than a websocket.
+- There was a failure in the database.

+### `HTTP/401`

+- No auth parameter was given, or a malformed or nonexisting auth key was given.
+A proper auth parameter consists of string of 64 characters representing hex values.
+- A connection as a spectator was attempted, but the UniverseGroup does not allow spectators.

+### `HTTP/412`

+- A connection as a player or admin was attempted, but the associated account is still online with another connection.
+As disconnecting players will linger for a while, a connection may not be possible for a short time even if a previous connection has been closed or severed.

+### `HTTP/417`

+- The UniverseGroup is currently at capacity and no further connections are possible.

 ## List of general errors

 ### WebSocketCloseStatus.InvalidMessageType